 Leave Travel Allowance (LTA) is the most common element of compensation adopted by employers to remunerate employees due to the tax benefits attached to it.
-Section 10(5) of the Income-Tax Act, 1961, read with Rule 2B, provides for the exemption and outlines the conditions subject to which LTA is exempt.
+An LTA is the remuneration paid by an employer for Employee’s travel in the country, when he is on leave with the family or alone.
+LTA amount is tax free.
+Section 10(5) of the Income-Tax Act, 1961, read with Rule 2B (Commonly known as LTA Rules), provides for the exemption and outlines the conditions subject to which LTA is exempt.
 Through this write-up, I want to shed light on the taxability and some other interesting relevant aspects which you as a salaried employee must keep in mind.

-No. The tax rules provide for an exemption only in respect of two journeys performed in a block of four calendar years.
-The current block runs from 2010-2013.
+No. The LTA rules provide for an exemption only in respect of two journeys performed in a block of four calendar years.
+The current block runs from 2018-2021.
 If an individual does not use their exemption during any block on any one or on both occasions, their exemption can be carried over to the next block and used in the calendar year immediately following that block.

 Supreme Court has held in the case of Larsen & Toubro and ITI that employers are under no statutory obligation to collect bills and details to prove that the employees had utilised the amounts obtained against these claims on travel and related expenses.

 Employers while assessing the travel allowance claims, do not need to collect proof of travel to submit to the tax authorities.
 Though it is not mandatory for employers to demand proof, they still have the right to demand documentary proof depending on its policy.
 The Judgement of Supreme Court has only moved the responsibility from the employer to the employee, the assessing officer can still ask for the employee to provide details of travel.